 Yes, but in our modern legal framework, we fortunately have the jurisprudence of a precedent which also allows the law to evolve.
 This is particularly important as the development of cyber issues are so rapid.
 There are too many unknowns.
 It would be impossible to lay down all the guidelines once and for all.

 What would be the first rules, if any, that make sense for cyber issues?

 One very critical domain is security related to artificial intelligence (AI).
 Already, some 1,000 high profile AI experts have jointly signed an open letter, calling for a ban of any “offensive autonomous weapons”.
 If history is a guide, international protocols surrounding what AI systems are, and how they should be built will soon emerge.
 All this will certainly prompt additional negotiation at the societal level.
 The concept of setting up international protocols are not new in IT.
 Even in our free-for-all Internet, worldwide protocols have helped ensure efficient information exchange.
 As AI is posed to be the steam engine for the second half of the 21st century, an important rule on what is allowed to be developed and what should banned, can no longer be postponed.

 Should be rules be global rather than national?

 By nature of the internet, the rules require cross border coordination from day one.
 It is a fundamentally global problem.

 Will a hodgepodge of cybersecurity rules may end up creating less, not more security?

 The problem of hodgepodge rules is very real.
 The basic problem is that it leads to weak enforcement mechanisms.
 Not only does such a legal framework lack consistencies, it would also cause unnecessary complexity.
 Once complexity increases, loopholes can easily be exploited by industries.
 It’s the spirit of the law—the intent and purpose of the lawmaker—that truly matters.

-Howard Yu is professor of strategy and innovation at IMD Business School with campuses in Switzerland and Singapore.
+Howard Yu is professor of strategy and innovation at IMD Business School.
+IMD is based in Lausanne, Switzerland and Singapore.